KaiserpfalzEDV/kp-commons/README.md

 ## Abstract

 This is a library of software artifacts I found useful in a number of projects.
 So I assembled them in this library.

 ## License

 The license for the software is GPL 3.0 or newer.
-Parts of the software may be licensed under other licences like MIT or Apache 2.0 - the files are marked appropriately.
+Parts of the software may be licensed under other licences like MIT or Apache 2.0 - these files are marked appropriately.

 * _libravatar_ is published under MIT license from Alessandro Leite.
 * Parts of kp-commons-vaadin are published under the [Unlicense](https://unlicense.org).